 Another great feature of LastPass is the ability to share passwords with other people, such as virtual assistants or employees, without revealing them.

 Although not something every SEO has to deal with, hashtags are an important part of social media which has a critical role in a website’s ranking on Google.
 This Chrome plugin automatically finds and inserts hashtags based on how popular they are.

-Let’s say you’re writing a post for Twitter, Ritetag will scan your tweet, see which words have the best exposure, and turn them into hashtags.
-It’s a great tool to increase your reach without much effort on your part.
+Let’s say you’re writing a post on Twitter, Ritetag will scan your tweet, see which words have the best exposure, and turn them into hashtags.
+It’s a great tool to increase your reach without much effort.

 This extension also works with other social networks that rely on hashtags to sort information.
 Ritetag also alerts you when new hashtags come up for your topics, helping you to group hashtags together easily to compare them.

 For SEOs who work on a lot of different social platforms, this is a time-saving tool that generates the engagement that Google is looking for.

 A small extension that performs the much-needed task of identifying the colour code on a webpage.
 By right-clicking on the colour you need to code for, Eye Dropper saves the information for you to use later.